 Assess tasks qualitatively — what was this week’s highlight?
 Which task were you too optimistic about?
 What shouldn’t have made the list and ended up wasting your time?

 By asking the right questions you can gain insight into your own work and progress.
 You’ll see patterns and habits you might want to replace or reinforce.
-Reflecting on your week will help you organise and plan better for the next.
+Reflecting on your week will help you organize and plan better for the next.

 For a squeaky clean to-do list